ChristianMarzahl/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 The class **Line** with the methods **sliding_window_polyfit** and **polyfit_using_prev_fit** are used to identify the lane lines.
-The method **sliding_window_polyfit** uses the sliding window technique with eight windows to find regions with the most with pixels on the binary image.
+The method **sliding_window_polyfit** uses the sliding window technique with eight windows to find regions with the most white pixels on the binary image.
 From the extracted pixel positions a polynomial fit second order is calculated **fit = np.polyfit(y, x, 2)**.
-If in the previous image a lane could be found, the polynominal fit  is used to speed up the process by calling the method **polyfit_using_prev_fit** which extract the pixel coordinates in the area of the previous fit.
+If a lane could be found in the previous image, the polynominal fit  is used to speed up the process by calling the method **polyfit_using_prev_fit** which extract the pixel coordinates in the area of the previous fit.

 ``` python